 Note: The analysis below uses the following acronyms for brevity:

-Median Facebook post interactions (likes, comments, shares) per 1K impressions was 5.4, representing a 17% drop YoY.
-On the other hand, median Instagram post interactions remained relatively stable over the past year, reaching 32.3 in Q1 2022.
+Median Facebook post interactions (likes, comments, shares) per 1K impressions was 5.2, representing a 15% drop YoY.
+On the other hand, median Instagram post interactions remained relatively stable over the past year, reaching 32.4 in Q2 2022, a near-identical level YoY.

 Facebook engagement rates (median post interactions per 1K impressions)